 Catherine Lim works freelance in broadcast media and the flexibility of her job allowed her to kickstart the blog with the first posts and function as the main editor.
 She co-ordinates requests for learning journeys for guided walks in Bukit Brown.
 In 2012, she produced, and was co-researcher and co-writer of an 8 part documentary series on Bukit Brown called “History from the Hills”.
 She is the co-ordinator for All Things Bukit Brown in a working committee representing civil society in discussions with the Ministry of National Development on curating artefacts from exhumed tombs within the grounds of Bukit Brown.

 • • •

 Extent: 212 pages

 Published by Ethos Books and Singapore Heritage Society

-In conjunction with Pesta Ubin 2016, the Singapore Heritage Society produced this information booklet to help visitors understand the Tua Pek Kong temple & festival on Pulau Ubin, which is organised annually by the Pulau Ubin Fo Shan Ting Da Bo Gong Temple.
-The latest version includes a schedule for the Tua Pek Kong Festival on 9 to 14 May 2017.
+In conjunction with Pesta Ubin, the Singapore Heritage Society has produced this information guide to help visitors understand the Tua Pek Kong temple & festival on Pulau Ubin, which is organised annually by the Pulau Ubin Fo Shan Ting Da Bo Gong Temple.
+This guide was first produced in 2016, and updated in 2017 and 2018.